Introduction to Thermal Metal Spraying

 The electrolyte can be water or soil.

-Remember corrosion is a electrochemical process.
+Remember, corrosion is an electrochemical process.

 Corrosion - Galvanic Table (general)